PostHog/posthog.com/contents/handbook/company/team/joe-martin.md

 In our last [360 feedback session](/handbook/people/feedback#full-team-feedback-sessions-1), I received feedback on the following points.

 - I am seen as an effective and flexible executor, planner, writer and storyteller.
-- I am seen as empathetic and extremely supportive of colleagues, especially new colleagues or those with less experience than me.
+- I am seen as empathetic and extremely supportive of others, especially new colleagues or those with less experience than me.
 - I am seen as brave when giving feedback and stepping on toes.
 I default to transparency.
 - Work I do, such as [case studies](/customers) is seen as valuable and showing a lot of insight.
 - I am seen as over-cautious and too detail-orientated when planning new work.